xiangjunn/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 A new model history will be initialized.
-The first version of addressbook and its display setting will also create the first history instance in the history.
+The first version of `AddressBook` and `ModelDisplaySetting` will also create the first history instance in the history.
 Both current and maximum size of history will increment by one.

 ![UndoRedoState0](images/UndoRedoState0.png)